What is cloud security posture management ?

 Additional benefits of enterprise CSPM

-- assess data risk in real time;
+- Assessing data risk in real time.

-- detect and automatically remediate
+- Detecting and automatically remediating issues.

-Why misconfigurations occur and how to prevent them
+Why cloud misconfigurations occur

-Many times, a misconfiguration is created merely due to a lack of visibility.
-If an organization lacks an understanding of which resources interact with one another, then a misconfiguration of cloud resources becomes more likely.
+Many times, a misconfiguration is created due to a lack of visibility.
+If an organization lacks an understanding of which resources interact with one another, a misconfiguration of cloud resources becomes more likely.